richardgaywood/paydata.org/content/sprawlrunners/deckers/rules/_index.md

 title: Rules for the wireless Matrix
 linkTitle: Rules
 type: docs
-description: How the wireless Matrix works, from a game mechanics perspective
+description: Game rules for how the Matrix works
 date: 2020-11-28
-weight: 500
+weight: 700
 ---